kevinushey/blog/_posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.md

 may not be available when compiling against the C++98 standard.
-Notably, `gcc` and `clang` often make these features available when compiling with `-std=c++98`, or otherwise make them available if the `-std` flag is not explicitly specified, so it's very easily to accidentally write code that unbeknownst to you does not adhere to  the C++98 standard.
+Notably, `gcc` and `clang` often make these features available when compiling with `-std=c++98`, or otherwise make them available if the `-std` flag is not explicitly specified, so it's very easy to accidentally write code that unbeknownst to you does not adhere to  the C++98 standard.

 The CRAN Solaris build machines use the Oracle Studio compilers, alongside